 Skills are a critical aspect of an EMS training program.
 Each student is solely responsible to complete all peer review skills requirements and documentation on the Platinum Planner platform by the due date as outlined by the lead instructor.
-Many skills, such as BLS skills, are designed to be self paced.
 Ample time is allocated during the class to complete this component.
 Each student is expected to utilize the allotted class time appropriately to achieve completion.
-Students are responsible to track and document all skills.
-The skills requirements for the AEMT Program are comprehensive and listed on Platinum Planner.
-These skills extend throughout all four individual classes of the AEMT Program.
-The Instructor will assign due dates for specific skills completion.
 Failure to complete this requirement shall result in the dismissal from the SPC EMS Training Program.

 All students MUST pass each of the final skills exams as prescribed by the lead instructor.
 Each student will have a total of three opportunities to pass each final skills exam.
 All final skills exams shall be administered by a faculty member.
 Final skills exams will include an initial final exam and a maximum of two retests.
 Each retest, as needed, shall be administered by a different faculty member.
-Failure to pass the final skills exams, within the three attempts, shall result in the dismissal from the SPC EMS Training Program.
+Failure to pass the final skills exams shall result in the dismissal from the SPC EMS Training Program.

-DOCUMENTATION OF SKILLS LABS
+DOCUMENTATION OF SKILLS LABS:

 Students will be solely responsible for documenting all skills labs on Platinum Planner.
 During skills labs, students will "create a lab" and document all peer and instructor skills check sheets on Platinum Planner.
-Students must assure proper peer and/or instructor signatures are obtained.
+Students must assure proper peer and/or instructor signatures are properly obtained.
 All skills lab documentation MUST be documented and submitted on Platinum Planner within 48 hours of the skills lab.
 Failure to submit skills documentation within this time frame will result in the student having to repeat those skills outside of designated skills lab times.
 Repeated violations of this policy may result in termination from the Program.